 The basic major in applied mathematics consists of at least 40 credits of mathematics and statistics courses.
 Because different program emphases are possible, students should consult with an advisor as soon as possible concerning the alternatives.
 Students in the program must fulfill the following minimal requirements, earning a grade of C or higher in each course.
-Please note that the Dietrich School of Arts and Sciences maintains the Authoritative Statement of Degree Requirements (major sheet).
+Note that students who declared a math major in the Fall of 2018 or after are required to complete the one credit course, MATH 0500 Professional Development, prior to graduation.
+There are three sections offered in the spring term.
+Please also note that the Dietrich School of Arts and Sciences maintains the Authoritative Statement of Degree Requirements (major sheet).
 The information provided here is for student convenience only.
 The official requirements should be downloaded using the link above.

 - Analytic Geometry and Calculus 1, 2, 3 (12 credits total): MATH 0220, MATH 0230, MATH 0240 or 0245